El Fortin De La Cienega, Texas

 El Fortin De La Cienega, Texas, was built along Cienega Creek in 1857 by Milton Faver and modeled after his headquarters ranch complex in nearby El Fortin del Cibolo.

 The heavily fortified structure was the first significant outpost built between Fort Davis and the Rio Grande.
-It was the second property developed by Milton Faver as he expanded the vast ranching empire he began in Presidio County in the 1850s.
-Faver chose a defensive site surrounded by hills and the creek to build a fortified adobe structure to serve as the Cienega ranch headquarters.
-The natural springs on the property were tapped to provide the needed water resources for stock raising, immense vegetable gardens, and a peach orchard.
-He also built an irrigation system that supplied water for his Cibolo ranch crops and supplied soldiers at Fort Davis and citizens of the nearby mining town of Shafter.
+It was the second property developed by Milton Faver, as he expanded the vast ranching empire he had begun in Presidio County in the 1850s.
+Faver chose a defensive site, surrounded by hills and the creek, to build a fortified adobe structure serving as the Cienega ranch headquarters.
+The natural springs on the property were tapped to provide the water needed for stock raising, extensive vegetable gardens, and a peach orchard.
+He also built an irrigation system that supplied water for his Cibolo ranch crops, soldiers at Fort Davis, and citizens of the nearby mining town of Shafter.
 Several buildings were located at the site, including dwellings, workrooms, stone corrals, fences, and holding pens.

 Today, El Fortin del Cibolo is a rare surviving example of a private fort in the Big Bend region.
 Reconstructed and restored based on archeological evidence and using hand labor, the one-story adobe, cottonwood, and cypress structure features a courtyard configuration with walls one to four feet thick; rounded towers at the northwest and southeast corners; gun ports; and wood drain spouts.
 Hand-built stone fences accentuate the fort’s primitive surroundings.
 It is one of the region’s most significant historic structures.
 Recorded as a Texas Historic Landmark, it is today part of Cibolo Creek Ranch, one of the oldest ranches in Texas.
 The Ranch now provides visitor accommodations, dining, event venues, hunting, guided tours, and other activities.